If you are like most people, you want to exercise more, eat better and become more productive. So why don’t you?

 As an example, we can combine the last two diagrams to create the one below.

 As we can see, we will not manage to complete our get-slim-diet.
-While we are motivated, we soon realize that it is really hard (and dangerous) to starve ourselves.
+While we are motivated, we soon realize how hard (and dangerous) it is to starve ourselves.

-The good news is we will be able to start each day with some meditation and a nutritious morning smoothie.
+The good news is we will be able to start each day with some meditation and a nutritious morning smoothie because they are both relatively easy and we don’t have to rely too much on motivation.

-The triggers job is to ensure that we are called to act on the behaviors above the action line.
+The trigger’s job is to ensure that we are called to act on the behaviors above the action line.
+For the previous example, this could mean setting a phone reminder to meditate in the morning and putting the smoothie blender on the kitchen sink.

 We could set a trigger for the behaviors below the action line also, but what good is a reminder if we can’t act on it?